Carolina Swim Camp

-Carolina is coming off a 2014-15 season in which both teams returned to the Top 20 of the NCAA Championships with the men taking 18th and the women 19th.
+In the 2014-15 season both teams returned to the Top 20 of the NCAA Championships with the men taking 18th and the women 19th.
 In a deep ACC league, UNC took top four finishes on both sides of the ledger.
 At the NCAA Championships, 12 of Carolina’s 13 entries in the women’s meet earned All-America honors as did seven of the nine entries in the men’s championships.
-The two teams combined to establish 17 news short course school records.
+The two teams combined to establish 17 new short course school records.

 The Tar Heels also had an outstanding 2013-14 season.
 Meredith Hoover earned first-team All-America honors for the second straight year to lead individual honors by the squad.
 The women finished 19th nationally and moved up to second in the ACC.
 The men had another solid campaign and finished third in the ACC.
 The teams combined for an 18-4 dual meet mark.
 During the course of the year the women set eight new school short course records and the men established seven University marks.
 A total of 48 swimmers and divers were named to the ACC Academic Honor Roll, the most in the history of the Carolina aquatics program.